sumit2703s/online_shoping-app/README.md

 - Grasp a good Hands-On on DevOps tools.
 - Helping and Learning through Community!
 - Strong Cloud and DevOps Infrastructure.

-> Note: Remembering the Requirements

----

-### Action

-> I did this...

-- Understood the [ROADMAP.md](ROADMAP.md) and [CONTRIBUTING.md](CONTRIBUTING.md) for build up the project.
-- Gathering the resources needed to fulfill the [`Task`](#task).
-- Build a [`Docker Installation Script`](docker_installation.sh) automation script for installing and using Docker.
-  > Running Script explained in [`COMMANDS.md File`]()!
-- Setting up this Git Repository and Adding and Commiting Files
-- Build a Dockerfile for the Online Shopping Portal Application
-- Implemented Multi-Stage Docker Build which reduced the size of Image by `1GB` and increased deployment speed by `50%` improving efficiency and faster deployment
-- Build a [`.dockerignore`](.dockerignore) file for ignoring the `Files and Directory` which are unecessary.
-- Using .dockerignore help reduce the docker image size and improving its deployment speed.
-- Built a `Docker Compose` file
-- - Lead to faster implementation of Application
-- - Performing Regular `Health Checks`.
-- - Custom Network Configuration
-- Implemented `Docker Scout` for Checking `Vulnerabilties` of Application. [`Docker Scout Report`](image_report.md)
-- Used `Amazon EC2` to bring the Application to Internet

-> Shown in Video Demonstration

----

 ### Result / Resume